 The Corporate Governance and Nominating Committee also nominates independent candidates for appointment to the Board of Directors of LDC for approval by the Corporation's Board of Directors as required by the Affiliate Relationships Code.
 The Corporate Governance and Nominating Committee reviews and approves orientation and education materials and programs for new and current directors undertaken by management.

-The Corporate Governance and Nominating Committee comprises Tamara Kronis (Chair), Mary Ellen Richardson, and Howard Wetston, each of whom is independent within the meaning of applicable Canadian securities laws.
+Each of the current members of the Corporate Governance and Nominating Committee is independent within the meaning of applicable Canadian securities laws.

 (c) Human Resources and Environment Committee